johnbillion/user-switching/readme.txt

 ### Can I switch users directly from the admin toolbar?

-Yes, in the [WordPress Command Palette](https://wordpress.org/documentation/article/site-editor-command-palette/) (WordPress 6.9+) you can search for a user and immediately switch into their account.
+Yes, in the [WordPress Command Palette](https://wordpress.org/documentation/article/site-editor-command-palette/) you can search for a user and immediately switch into their account.
 You can switch off and switch back from there too.

 ### Are any plugin actions called when a user switches account?